Zunayed-Mahfuz/React-App-Project/README.md

 # GETTING STARTED

 ## STEP 1.
-Remember to Read All Directions BEFORE You Start
+Read All Directions Before You Start

 _We'll know if you don't._